heathermiller/dist-prog-book/chapter/8/big-data.md

 ### 1.2.1 Hive/HiveQL

 Hive {% cite thusoo2010hive --file big-data%} is a data-warehousing infrastructure built on top of the MapReduce framework - Hadoop.
-The primary responsibility of Hive is to provide data summarization, query and analysis.
+The primary responsibility of Hive is to provide data summarization, query, and analysis.
 It supports analysis of large datasets stored in Hadoop’s HDFS {% cite shvachko2010hadoop --file big-data%}.
 It supports SQL-Like access to structured data which is known as HiveQL (or HQL) as well as big data analysis with the help of MapReduce.
 These SQL queries can be compiled into MapReduce jobs that can be executed be executed on Hadoop.
 It drastically brings down the development time in writing and maintaining Hadoop jobs.

 Data in Hive is organized into three different formats:

 `Tables`: Like RDBMS tables Hive contains rows and tables and every table can be mapped to HDFS directory.
 All the data in the table is serialized and stored in files under the corresponding directory.
-Hive is extensible to accept user defined data formats, custom serialize and de-serialize methods.
+Hive is extensible to accept user-defined data formats, customized serialize and de-serialize methods.
 It also supports external tables stored in other native file systems like HDFS, NFS or local directories.

-`Paritions`:  Distribution of data in sub directories of table directory is is determined by one or more partitions.
+`Paritions`:  Distribution of data in sub directories of table directory is determined by one or more partitions.
 A table can be further partitioned on columns.

 `Buckets`: Data in each partition can be further divided into buckets on the basis on hash of a column in a table.
 Each bucket is stored as a file in the partition directory.